cloverfield-tools/universal-react-boilerplate/README.md

 The Universal React Boilerplate was written for the ["Learn JavaScript with Eric Elliott" courses](https://ericelliottjs.com/).
 A series of courses to teach people how to build great JavaScript apps for production.
 Don't just learn JavaScript.
 Learn how to build amazing things.

+## Status

+### Name Change Underway

+This repository began live as the "isomorphic-express-boilerplate".
+That confused a lot of people, so when Michael Jackson suggested ["Universal JavaScript"](https://medium.com/@mjackson/universal-javascript-4761051b7ae9), I immediately jumped on it.
+A lot of the issues and documentation still refers to "isomorphic".

+### ES6 updates coming

+ES6 recently became the official standard, and there Babel is a great way to start using it today, so we'll be updating everything in the repo for Babel / ES6!

+### React

+Initially we were looking at several different library possibilities, but we settled on React.
+Now we just need to hook up [react-engine](https://github.com/paypal/react-engine) (by PayPal) to get the universal renders and client bootstrap going.

 ## Universal JavaScript